 WHAT IF MY CAMPER GETS HOMESICK?

-Homesickness most commonly occurs from being unsure about being in a new environment.
+Homesickness most commonly occurs from a camper being unsure about being in a new environment.
 Especially if this is your child’s first time at an overnight camp, the first day or two might be difficult.
 However, homesickness typically is temporary and usually passes once your child becomes engaged in camp activities.
-The best preparation for homesickness is to discuss the possibility of the adjustment to a new environment, like camp, and what your camper’s expectations are.
-Positive encouragement that missing home is an okay feeling and support for trying something new can be good motivation!
+The best preparation for homesickness is to discuss the adjustment to a new environment, like camp, and what your child’s expectations are.
+Positive encouragement like telling them that missing home is an okay feeling, and support for trying something new can be good motivation!

-During the last two weeks of May, the summer staff undergo a staff training period and study homesickness, along many other topics.
-By the time campers arrive, summer staff are prepared to counsel and help campers find activities, whether it be sports, crafts, or hiking, to enjoy at camp.
+During the last two weeks of May, the summer staff undergo a training period and study homesickness, along with many other topics.
+By the time campers arrive, they are well prepared to counsel and help campers find activities, whether it be sports, crafts, or hiking, to enjoy at camp.

 WHAT IF MY CAMPER HAS MEDICATIONS TO BRING?

-If your camper has prescription medicine needed while at camp or non-prescription medicine (like over-the-counter allergy relief) that you would like them to take, please make sure you include that information on their registration.
+If your camper has prescription medicine that will be needed while at camp or non-prescription medicine (like over-the-counter allergy relief) that you would like them to take, please make sure you include that information on their registration.
 During check-in, please provide the Burnamwood Staff with the needed medicine and label it (if it’s not already done so).
 The Burnamwood Staff will ensure your camper receives the dose as prescribed and will log each dosage.
-For the safety of all campers, medicine stays locked with the Burnamwood Staff.
+For the safety of all campers, medicine stays locked with the Burnamwood Summer Camp Director or medical volunteer.
 Rescue inhalers may be kept on the camper’s person, unless you designate otherwise during check-in.

 With every online registration, the Parent – Camper Information FAQ should be emailed automatically.
 Included in this document is a packing list, as well information about check-in procedures and the camp covenant.
 If you still need a copy, you can download one here, Camper and Parent Info.